Contractors and IR35 (updated)

 The blanket determination fails to assess contractors individually, which is also non-compliant, and recent HMRC guidance confirms as such: This approach does not constitute showing ‘reasonable care’ in making a determination, which must be shown when assessing IR35 status.
 A potential minefield for all involved, as any hirer using a blanket determination or ban could in theory be liable for their contractor's tax!

-Whilst we await the budget announcement on March 11th to provide further clarity, its worth remembering that FPS is not an employment intermediary, and we offer a PAYE payroll service that is outside of the scope of IR35.
+Whilst we await budget announcements to see if any last minute changes or concessions have been added in light of the ongoing economic disruption caused by covid-19, its worth remembering that FPS is not an employment intermediary, and we offer a PAYE payroll service that is outside of the scope of IR35.
 Whilst we know that may not be suitable for everyone, we can at least give you the comfort that all taxes and NICs are paid.
 Call our client services team on 0333 666 1510 to talk to an advisor today.